cortexproject/cortex/docs/blocks-storage/compactor.md

   # CLI flag: -compactor.sharding-enabled
   [sharding_enabled: <boolean> | default = false]

+  # Enable planner filter which will filter groups of blocks within the Cortex
+  # compactor instead of using the Thanos to group blocks.
+  # CLI flag: -compactor.planner-filter-enabled
+  [planner_filter_enabled: <boolean> | default = false]

   sharding_ring:
     kvstore:
       # Backend storage to use for the ring.
 Supported values are: consul, etcd,